 He is the Wiser King.

-Matthew 12:42.
-“The queen of the South will rise up at the judgment with this generation and condemn it, for she came from the ends of the earth to hear the wisdom of Solomon, and behold, something greater than Solomon is here.”
+Jesus is the Greater Prophet, and He is the Wiser King.
+Matthew 12:42, “The queen of the South will rise up at the judgment with this generation and condemn it, for she came from the ends of the earth to hear the wisdom of Solomon, and behold, something greater than Solomon is here.”
 Here Jesus points out that a pagan queen from of old would condemn these Pharisees, for when the Queen of Sheba came to visit Solomon, and she saw his wealth and wisdom, she marveled at God, who had given such wisdom to man.
 Yet here were the Pharisees, with the very wisdom of God standing in front of them, rejecting everything He said.
-He is the Wiser King, and finally, and maybe most amazing of all of these, Jesus is…our elder brother.

 He is our Elder Brother.